theepicviolin/LibreWolfCustomization/README.md

  - see "customization" section of this readme for customization options

 ## updating
- i am expecting to make frequent chagnes to this project. check this github page once in a while and check if a new version is available. your installation's version is visible next to the close button of the new tab settings menu (top right on new tab).
+ i am expecting to make frequent changes to this project. check this github page once in a while and check if a new version is available. your installation's version is visible next to the close button of the new tab settings menu (top right on new tab).
 ### how to update:
- follow the installation instructions, allow your file  explorer to replace files if asked (remember to update  sidebery styles)
+ follow the installation instructions, allow your file explorer to replace files if asked

 ## customization
  at the top of `userChrome.css`, there are customizable css variables. among them are tab sizing options, rounding, spacing between certain items etc. below these variable there also exist exclusions from the right click context menu. comment and uncomment whichever options you might want to enable or disable.

- i've also implemented some custom `about:config` boolean values for you to modify. the list is small right now but i'm hoping to see some ideas and issues pop up
+ i've also implemented some custom `about:config` boolean values for you to modify
+ - `shimmer.disable-collapsing-sidebar` - toggle true to disable the collapsing sidebar (broken rn lol)
+ - `shimmer.remove-winctr-buttons` - toggle true to remove window control buttons
+ - `shimmer.remove-firefox-view-button` - toggle true to remove the firefox view button
  - `shimmer.disable-popover-transition` - toggle true to remove the popover transition of the urlbar
  - `shimmer.disable-urlbar-background-transition` - toggle true to remove the subtle transition of the urlbar background which happens during popover animation
  - `shimmer.disable-popover-urlbar` - toggle true to remove the popover effect on the urlbar